AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingPersonalizedObjectPlacementPredictionModel.md

   objectRarityValue,
   objectCost,
-  isInteractable,
-  isAWallObject,
-  isALivingRoomObject,
-  isAKitchenObject,
-  isABathroomObject,
-  isABedroomObject,
-  isAGardenObject,
+  isInteractable, -- This only accepts 1 and 0.
+Additionally, you can also use 1 and -1.
+  isAWallObject, -- Same as above. isALivingRoomObject, -- Same as above. isAKitchenObject, -- Same as above. isABathroomObject, -- Same as above. isABedroomObject, -- Same as above. isAGardenObject, -- Same as above.

   objectLength,
   objectWidth,